 As customers’ interests in food and wine become more adventurous, and more enquiring, campsite owners are realising the potential on their own doorstep.
 Of course the gastronomic staples of a camping holiday are still prevalent: the burgers, the roast chicken, the pizzas and the chips.
 But you’ll also find campsites offering regional specialities with real quality and pride.

 A popular campsite restaurant is always a good sign – especially when frequented by locals.
 And they are generally every bit as good as the local establishments, but without the need to drive back at the end of the evening.
 Even better, there is the option for restless youngsters to run off and play at the end of the meal while adults can linger with a digestif.

+French campsites of course often excel with gastronomic choice.
 This is a delightful château site in the Périgord Vert region of the Dordogne, renowned for its superb cuisine.
 Genuinely one of France’s finest campsite restaurants, it offers a fine balance of high quality cuisine and a fair price, with a wonderful setting in the heart of the château to boot.
 The well chosen menu plays to culinary strengths and highlights the best of local produce.